-7.74 The Dee Valley in the north-west corner of the district 'has high landscape value, a steep sided wooded valley with the river as its major feature.
+7.75 The Dee Valley in the north-west corner of the district 'has high landscape value, a steep sided wooded valley with the river as its major feature.
 The northern side of the valley is included in the Wrexham UDP within a Special Landscape Area'.

-Area of Special Landscape Character (Oswestry Borough Local Plan Policy NE1)
+Area of Special Landscape Character (Oswestry Borough Local Plan Policy NE1) replaced by Shropshire Council Core Strategy policy CS6)

-7.75 Areas of Special Landscape Character are established in the County Structure Plan (Policy 2/13).
+7.76 Areas of Special Landscape Character are established in the County Structure Plan (Policy 2/13).
 The Local Plan defines boundaries which are shown diagrammatically in the structure plan.
 The ASLC within the study area is termed Northwest Uplands.
 The area is described as follows: